SimoGhilo/ecommerce_project_api/README.md

 ## Running the app
 To run locally, `npm install`, then `npm run start`

-This project requires a [PostgreSQL](https://www.postgresql.org/) database to be running locally.
-Reference the ERD diagram located in the `resources` folder of this repo to view the structure of the tables.
-You can use [pgAdmin](https://www.pgadmin.org/) to interact with the database manually.

 This repo includes an `example.env` file that contains important environment variables for reference.
 Make sure to create a `.env` file and include all variables found in the `example.env` file, replacing the example values with those specific to your environment/needs.

 Once the app is running locally, you can access the API at `http://localhost:<your-port>`